August 11, by Nathaly Pesantez

 The owners of the building that formerly housed Club Purlieu, the nightclub plagued with a violent history of shootings, robberies, and stabbings, are in the process of leasing out the space for multiple retail shops.

-According to building documents from February, BizDesigns is the Brooklyn-based architecture firm behind the design of the over 6,500 square-foot locale.
+According to building documents from February, BizDesigns is the Brooklyn-based architecture firm behind the design of the locale.

 Club Purlieu closed down in 2016 after receiving hefty fines from the State Liquor Authority for multiple violations, along with backlash from the community after a long string of violent incidents, including the shooting of Robert Castillo, a cab driver, in the head after dropping passengers off at the club that year, and after three men were stabbed in the club in 2015.